 Southwest offers two business credit cards (find them on the right side of that page).

 For a frequent Southwest flyer, I think the Performance Business credit card is worth the extra fee.
-As of this update, you can choose either business card to pair with a personal card and will earn the companion pass without additional spending.
+We chose that option for my husband and have definitely gotten our money’s worth.
+As of this update, choose the Performance business card if you want to earn your companion pass without any extra spend or flying.

 2) Your second step to earn the Companion Pass open a Southwest personal credit card.
-Some people say it’s harder to get the business card if you’ve just gotten a personal card with Chase, though to be honest I opened them in the oppose order and lived to tell the tale!
-As of June 2024 they all come with an 85,000 point sign up bonus offer after you reach $3000 in spending during the first three months.
+Chase has tightened up their credit standards in 2024 and it’s harder to get the business card if you’ve just gotten a personal card with them, so the order matters here.
+Chase also wants to make sure you don’t open more than 5 personal credit cards (from any bank) in 24 months.
+All three personal cards currently come with a 50,000 point sign up bonus offer after you reach $1000 in spending during the first three months.

 The three personal Southwest credit card options have some important distinctions even though the spending thresholds and sign up bonus points earned are the same.
 Note that you’re only allowed to have one of these three cards, and I don’t think the mid-tier card is even worth considering.